syncfusion/blazor-showcase-appointment-planner/README.md

-# Essential JS 2 for Blazor - Appointment Planner
+# Essential Studio for Blazor - Appointment Planner

 This Appointment planner demo application showcases the usage of several Essential JS 2 components in a real world application scenario.
 This demo explores an appointment scheduling application for doctors in a clinic to manage their appointments with patients.